 Read the most up-to-date COVID-19 advice for services including COVID safety guidelines, mask wearing and other requirements.
 Read our latest email update here.

 - Testing and isolation are no longer mandatory for those exposed to a positive case in ECE settings however, testing and isolation recommendations should be considered.

-- Educators are encouraged to review the NSW Government COVID-19 news and updates for the latest updates and advice.
+- Educators are encouraged to review the NSW Government COVID-19 news and updates for the latest advice.

-Children in Out of School Hours Care (OSHC) and Vacation Care Services will follow the same rules for mask wearing for primary school students in accordance with current department advice.
+Children in Out of School Hours Care (OSHC) and Vacation Care Services should follow the same rules for mask wearing for primary school students in accordance with current department advice.

 The risk of transmission of COVID-19 can be reduced through physical distancing amongst staff members, children and visitors to service premises.

 The below measures should be carried out to support physical distancing within services:

 Ensure physical distancing between adults of 1.5m, wherever possible.